SAP/ui5-tooling/docs/pages/CodeAnalysis.md

 Additionally, some special dependencies are handled:

 - controller of the view
-- resource bundle (note: locale dependent dependencies can't be modeled yet in ModuleInfo)
+- resource bundle (note: `sap/ui/core/Locale.js` dependent dependencies can't be modeled yet in ModuleInfo)
 - component referenced via ComponentContainer control
 - embedded fragments or views